 These days eating properly can seem like an impossible challenge between what you read online and hear on TV.
 It can be difficult to sort through what’s fact and what’s fiction if you’re looking to lower your weight or your cholesterol.
 A lot of the news you hear is not based in science and may even contradict itself.
 Working with a registered dietitian nutritionist (RDN) can help you find your way through the confusing maze of nutritional challenges.

-What are the benefits of working with a RDN?
+What are the benefits of working with an RDN?

 The highest level of nutrition counseling.
-Anyone can call themselves a nutritionist, but only a registered dietitian (RD) or RDN has completed multiple layers of education and training established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-In addition to holding a bachelor's degree, an RD or RDN must fulfill a specially designed, accredited nutrition curriculum, complete an extensive supervised program of practice at a health care facility, foodservice organization or community agency and pass a rigorous registration exam.
+Anyone can claim to be a nutritionist, but only a registered dietitian (RD) or RDN has completed multiple layers of education and training established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+In addition to holding a bachelor's degree, an RD or RDN must fulfill a specially designed, accredited nutrition curriculum, complete an extensive supervised program of practice at a health care facility, food service organization, or community agency and pass a rigorous registration exam.

-Help managing chronic diseases.
-If you have high cholesterol, high blood pressure, diabetes or cancer it can be hard to know what to eat.
-An RDN can review your lab results with you, help you understand your condition and provide education about the nutrients that affect it.
-Then she will help you create an eating plan that includes the important nutrients that can help you manage your condition."
+Help manage chronic diseases.
+If you have high cholesterol, high blood pressure, diabetes, or cancer it can be hard to know what to eat.
+An RDN can review your lab results with you, help you understand your condition, and provide education about the nutrients that affect it.
+They will then help you create an eating plan that includes the important nutrients that can help you manage your condition.

-Guidance navigating food allergies, sensitivities and intolerances.
-When you suffer from conditions such as celiac disease, food allergies or lactose intolerance, it's easy to be overwhelmed by what you think you can't eat.
+Guidance navigating food allergies, sensitivities, and intolerances.
+When you suffer from conditions such as celiac disease, food allergies, or lactose intolerance, it's easy to be overwhelmed by what you think you can't eat.
 That can translate into a boring diet and may even lead to nutrient deficiencies.
-An RDN can teach you how to read food labels so you’ll know which ingredients to avoid and a help you find substitutions to keep your diet balanced and tasty, too.
+An RDN can teach you how to read food labels so you’ll know which ingredients to avoid and help you find substitutions to keep your diet balanced and tasty, too.